 2. On-call team alerted

-1. If a critical error has been picked up by one of our monitoring systems, the team will be alerted by email and text message.
-Unavailability lasting five minutes or longer is reported.
+- If a critical error has been picked up by one of our monitoring systems, the team will be alerted by email and text message.
+Unavailability lasting ten minutes or longer is automatically reported.

-2. The on-call team will include at least one technical team member and one account manager or other customer-facing team member.
+- The on-call team will include at least one technical team member and one customer success manager or other customer-facing team member.

 When?
 As soon as possible after detection of critical issue

 The technical lead aims to establish the cause of the issues, and assess the severity and likely duration of the service interruption, and communicates this with the customer success manager.

 - An assessment of the severity and scale of the problem, including which customers are affected